Forest Hill Cemetery (Utica, New York)

 Forest Hill Cemetery is a rural cemetery in Utica, New York founded in 1850.
 The cemetery was listed on the National Register of Historic Places in 2017.
 Forest Hills Cemetery is located at 2201 Oneida Street, in Utica, New York.
 It is a non-sectarian cemetery, which means anyone of any religion can be buried there.
 Over the years some nationally and locally recognized people have been buried here.
 Because of its many monuments, grave sites of famous people, along with other historical structures, the cemetery is sometimes referred to as "Utica's outdoor museum".
-The cemetery owns 165 acres and currently 95 acres are developed and in use.

 Founding

 Forest Hill Cemetery was founded in 1848 by a group of local residents to satisfy the growing needs of Utica, which was increasing in size, as the city's existing cemetery on Water Street had become over-crowded.
 A meeting of citizens was held at the office of Thomas R. Walker with Judge William J. Bacon presiding.
 Here they determined to form an association for the purpose of establishing a cemetery which should be called the Utica Cemetery Association.
 The cemetery officially opened in June 1850 and was attended by a formal ceremony with a parade and a sizeable group of local residents and others from the surrounding area.
 Also attending the ceremony were about 200 Oneida and Onondaga Indians who came to pay tribute to their sacred stone and commend its new resting place.
 After prayers had been offered and hymnssung, an address was delivered by William Tracy.
 This was followed by brief speeches from the Chief Sachems of the Oneida and Onondagas.

 In 1857, A.G.
 Howard, known as a “florist of acknowledged taste and skill”, was appointed as the cemetery's superintendent.
 At his recommendation a receiving tomb and a chapel were erected and completed in 1863.